rust-basel/fullstack-rust-workshop/src/adding-items.md

 }
 ```

-This function will be used in our component, that we will write next.
+The `post_item` function will be used in our component we will write next.

 ## Adding a form

 We need a form with two fields.
-Namely the `item name`, as well as the person who wants that item.
-An `author`.
+Namely the `item name`, as well as the person who wants that item, an `author`.
 Let's begin simple.
 We need a form that has two input fields - and a button to commit those fields.
 Let's add those.

 ```rust